tadashi-aikawa/ghostwriter.nvim/README.md

 | -------------- | ---------- | -       | ------------------------------------------------------- |
 | channel_name   | true       |         | See [channel_name](#channel_name)                       |
 | limit          | false      | 20      | The maximum number of messages to return                |

-You can also post the entered query as a message to Slack by pressing Alt+Enter.

 #### Examples